 Presentation of clinical and research topics in human genetics, followed by case presentations from the medical genetics and biochemical genetics services.
 Course may be completed online or in-person.
 Non-GC students: Please contact the instructor when you enroll.

 Same as: CHPR 284

 Year-long seminar primarily for genetic counseling students.
-Winter: the impact of chronic illness and genetic disease in a developmental manner.
+Winter: The impact of chronic illness and genetic disease across the lifespan.

 Year-long seminar primarily for genetic counseling students.
-Spring: applying therapeutic counseling approaches to the practice of genetic counseling.
+Spring: The application of counseling theories, models, and therapy to the practice of genetic counseling.

 GENE 286.
 Advanced Genetic Counseling Seminar.
 2 Units.

 For genetic counseling students only.
 This course will enhance students' advanced counseling skills through formal case presentations, observations of community resources, and a variety of presentations on professional issues.
 Must be taken for 3 quarters.
 Prerequisites: GENE 285 A,B,C and 276.